bartczernicki/MachineLearning-AutomatedML-Titanic/README.md

 <a name="Prerequisites"></a>
 ## Prerequisites ##

+- Make yourself familiar with the Titanic experiment.
+For an interactive demo, navigate to: https://demos.datasciencedojo.com/demo/titanic/
 - An active internet connection & a browser
 - An Azure subscription is **REQUIRED**.
 However, you can use ANY Azure subscription type (free trial, MSDN, Enterprise etc.) that you have access to.
 - Access to the main Azure portal